Helping Children and Their Families Understand Epilepsy

 The Children’s seizure support group is geared toward children learning to cope with their diagnosis in a social support format.
 The group offers a safe place for children to be open about issues, learn more about their diagnosis, discuss real life experiences, and most importantly, have fun and meet others.
 Siblings are also invited to attend the meeting.

 Occasionally the two support groups will be divided based on age demographics to address specific issues for that age group.
-The Children’s support groups are facilitated by Neuropsychology Department residents and psychologists, and by Kate Bellamy, Child Life Specialist for our neurology inpatient unit.
+The Children’s support groups are facilitated by Neuropsychology Department residents and psychologists, and by our Child Life Specialist for the neurology inpatient unit.
 All Children’s support group facilitators are experienced in working with special needs families and children with chronic medical or neurological issues.